Who we are

 Bourdon-Fattal

-Gabriel Bourdon-Fattal is the Program Director at PPLAAF.
+Gabriel Bourdon-Fattal is the Director of Programmes at PPLAAF.
 Gabriel is an experienced human rights jurist and campaigner.
-Among others, Gabriel led an organization against the deportation of migrant workers’ children and worked on environmental justice issues in the Middle East.
+Among others, Gabriel led an organisation against the deportation of migrant workers’ children and worked on environmental justice issues in the Middle East.
 Gabriel has an LL .B from the University of Haifa and a Master in African Legal Studies from Université Paris 1 Pantheon-Sorbonne.
 Gabriel is an alumnus of the European Center for Constitutional and Human Rights in Berlin and of the Our Generation Speaks Fellowship in Boston.

 Dell’Osso

-Director of investigations
+Director of Investigations

 John Dell’Osso is a financial crime investigator with experience on cases involving public sector corruption, corporate misconduct, money-laundering, and various collusive practices.
 In addition to directing PPLAAF’s investigative efforts, John also identifies technologies that can be applied to complex security challenges and strengthen whistleblower protection.
 Previously, John undertook investigations related to the Democratic Republic of the Congo for a non-profit investigative organization focused on crime and corruption.
 During his tenure, he published a range of reports, including in the context of the Congo Hold-Up investigative collaboration.
 John’s work has appeared in major publications in Africa, Asia, Europe, and North America.
 He has degrees in the social sciences and enjoys being an autodidact.